crunchyroll/objective_perceptual_analysis/README.md

 compute hamming distance values from each frames hash vs. the previous frames hash.

-There is a ffmpeg_perceptual.diff patch included...
+There is a ffmpeg_modifications.diff patch included...

 (this is done for you via the make command which runs the proper setup* script)